naderwaled/Ai-Conversation/README.md

      ```

    - This will set up the necessary table to store conversation data.
+   - After Deploying the Supabase Function, Go to function Details and disable "Enforce JWT Verification"

 ## Technologies Used
 - **React,Next.Js**: For building the user interface.